 Guidelines for writing a formal laboratory report are provided at the end of this syllabus; however, not all lab reports will be formal lab reports.
 Some reports will be worksheets or spreadsheets and graphs that will be turned in at the end of lab.
 Although each report requires a different amount of work/effort, they are all worth the same amount of points because the information is equally important for each of them.

-Both 20 point lab reports count toward your overall grade, but only your top five 10 point lab reports will count as part of your overall course grade.
+Only your top nine 10 point lab reports and the full report will count as part of your overall course grade.
 No make-up labs or late lab reports will be allowed or accepted.